Ashfall Trail is playable now

 The active browser spell satchel.
 Spell-heavy decks and support packages are fair game when a card is individually marked live.

 Read the exact card before you queue it.
-The wider the targeting or timing clause, the more important the online label becomes.
+The wider the targeting, timing, or temporary-effect clause, the more important the online label becomes.

 Still visible, not yet live.
 They stay in the gallery for worldbuilding and future support, but not for browser deck lists.